How to Use Color Trace in DaVinci Resolve – Part 2

 Color Trace only works within a single database.
 It can’t copy timelines that exist on different databases.
 In this Insight, I show you the simple fix for this.

-Plus, this Insight offers a slightly more complicated examination of using Automatic Color Trace – with many more shots to confuse DaVinci Resolve that require our manual intervention.
+Plus, this Insight offers a slightly more complicated examination of using Automatic Color Trace – with many more shots to confuse DaVinci Resolve that requires our manual intervention.

 One thing to notice: the key to working with Color Trace are the thumbnails, as is completely obvious in Parts 1 and 2 of this series.
 You’ll want to have the footage for both timelines on-line and accessible to DaVinci Resolve so that it can draw the thumbnails.
 Otherwise, if you have a half-dozen empty thumbnails, all with nearly identical starting time codes – Color Trace becomes more trouble than it’s worth.
 Just an FYI.